-Welp… it happened… November 1st rolled around and everyone is talking about the Holidays!
-All the buzz has gotten me into the Thanksgiving Spirit.
-I wanted to share with you how we do Thanksgiving – Dinner for a Dollar Style by making November all themed around Thanksgiving.
+Welp… it happened… November is here and everyone is talking about the Holidays!
+Your Thanksgiving celebration may look a little different this year but we can still celebrate, give thanks, and have a wonderful Thanksgiving meal on a budget.
+I wanted to share with you how we do Thanksgiving – Dinner for a Dollar Style – by making November all themed around Thanksgiving.

 This always comes first!!!
 Decide how much you have available to spend on holiday food and stick to it.
 There is so much peace knowing that you can afford your holiday celebrations.
 Trust me when I say, this peace is worth whatever sacrifices you may need to make.
 If your budget is really tight, cinch it all the way down and make it a special evening – eating simply and spending time with loved ones.
 If you have a little wiggle room and can splurge some, feel that freedom – but know how much you have!
 And stick to it!